Black-Kamelia/Sprinkler/binary-transcoders/Decoders.md

 calls is significant and determines the order of reads to the `DecoderOutput`), in order to decode an object of the given type.

-The scope provided to the user and on which decoding method calls can be made is an implementation using overloads based on the basic decoders of the library (which decode the basic types mentioned previously: `Int`, `Long`, `String`, etc.)
+The scope provided to the user and on which the decoding method calls can be made is an implementation using overloads based on the basic decoders of the library (which decode the basic types mentioned previously: `Int`, `Long`, `String`, etc.)